 When you start building zaps, there are a couple of reasons Zapier may be unable to pull in a sample or test data from Process Street.
 Here are some things to look out for:

-1) Is your checklist active?
+1) Is your workflow run active?

 Advanced tips for Zapier

 If you’d like to change the way the date and time is displayed, or even take out the time, you can do this by adding a Formatting step into your zap.
 Select “Formatter by Zapier” as the app, and then “Date/Time” as the action event.

 Click continue and in “Transform” choose “Format”.
 Next, choose the date and time format you want in the “To Format” field.

 Use Zapier to catch your Process Street Webhook